laytan/back/README.md

-# Obacktracing
+# Back

-Backtrace support for the Odin programming language.

-For best results, compile with the `-debug` flag.

-- Windows: parses pdb with the help of [DaseinPhaos/pdb](https://github.com/DaseinPhaos/pdb)
-- Linux: uses the libc backtrace API in combination with the `addr2line` command
-- MacOS: uses the libc backtrace API in combination with the `atos` command
+Backtraces for Odin on the major platforms (MacOS, Linux, Windows).

+For Windows support, all credit goes to [DaseinPhaos/pdb](https://github.com/DaseinPhaos/pdb).

 NOTE: The pdb package allocates a lot of stuff and does not really provide a way of deleting the allocations, so, before calling into the package, this package sets it to use the `context.temporary_allocator`.

-In debug mode, the `backtrace_message` and `backtrace_messages` will try to use the debug information to get source files and line numbers.
+In debug mode, the `back.lines` will try to use the debug information to get source files and line numbers.
-When not in debug mode, you will (at best) get the memory addresses of the stack locations.
+When not in debug mode, you will get greatly reduced information.

-## Changing backtrace size

-To change the size (amount of stackframes to print) you can use the `-define:BACKTRACE_SIZE=16`.

 ## Installation

-`git clone`
+Back does not use any libraries or external dependencies not pre-installed on the OS.

+- On MacOS, the `atos` command is invoked, which comes pre-installed (maybe with XCode).
+- On Linux, the `addr2line` command is invoked, which comes pre-installed (maybe in binutils).

+The previously mentioned commands can be changed by setting the `-define:BACK_ADDR2LINE_PATH=your/atos` flag.

+The path to the running binary is also needed, this is `os.args[0]` by default and to my knowledge is always correct.
+Nevertheless it can be changed with the `-define:BACK_PROGRAM=path/to/binary` flag.

+To change the size (amount of stackframes to print) in places where this can't be set directly, you can use the `-define:BACKTRACE_SIZE=16`.

 ## Manual